Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

 If you’re not sure which product to buy, try the ones from our list of deer-repellent that we’ve reviewed.

 When you first transplant your seedlings in your yard, it is very common that animals will make a snack out of them.
 Deer are one of them.

 To avoid this, you can place netting over fruit trees, bulbs, and new bushes.

 Wrapping your seedlings should hopefully help them so they won’t become a deer’s lunch.

 Scarecrows have been working for many, many years to keep pests out of the garden and to protect your harvest.

-I must say, the only downside to a scarecrow is that they might take people off guard.
+They are very easy to make.
+I must say, the only downside to a scarecrow is that they might scare people.

-So after I jumped all season long, I said never again.
+After I jumped all season long, I decided never again.
 We switched to pie plates attached to sticks with string after that.